Márton Fucsovics: 2024–2025: Wimbledon third round, Two titles

 At the 2024 Țiriac Open in Bucharest, he reached his fourth ATP final and first since 2021 with wins over Valentin Vacherot, second seed Tallon Griekspoor, Corentin Moutet and fourth seed Alejandro Tabilo.
 He defeated fifth seed Mariano Navone to win his first ATP title since 2018 and second in his career.
 As a result he returned to the top 55 in the rankings on 22 April 2024.
-However, after his title he was only able to win two more matches at ATP level until the end of the year.
+However, after his title, he was only able to win two more matches at the ATP level until the end of the year.

 His first round loss to Rafael Nadal in the Paris 2024 Summer Olympics would be the final non-exhibition victory of Nadal’s career, before retiring in November 2024.

+At the 2025 Wimbledon Championships, he entered the main draw as a lucky loser and reached the third round.
+Fucsovics became the first lucky loser in the Open Era to reach the third round after two five-set wins at Wimbledon.

 Fucsovics won his third ATP Tour title at the 2025 Winston-Salem Open, defeating Botic van de Zandschulp in the final.